 Welcome to the Headline Risk Whiteboard, a blog dedicated to enhancing communication research tactics and elevating business communication strategies.

 To help you locate things that are interesting to you, the Whiteboard blogs will be divided into four main categories:

-Monitor: These blogs will focus on media content analysis, and ways to refine traditional news volume and tonality metrics.
-We also will explore derivative metrics, including ad value equivalence and share of voice, and ease the pain for those of you still searching for the elusive ROI.
+Monitor: These blogs will focus on media content analysis, and ways to break free from flawed volume and tonality metrics.
+We also will explore derivative metrics, including ad value equivalence and share of voice, mainly to ease the pain for those of you still searching for the elusive ROI.
 If your content analysis relies on the dark arts of Boolean search, these blogs are for you.

 Measure: This is where we will start to forge some new tools for communication research.
 Warning: These blogs will challenge conventional wisdom about the reach and resonance of news with consumers.
 We are on a mission to create reliable, validated and replicated metrics for managing business communications.
 If you are looking for cutting-edge media metrics, look no further.

 Manage: Communication affects much more than brand preference, sales and stock price.
 News coverage has been linked to significant and lasting shifts in customer satisfaction scores, employee recruitment and retention, market share gains and losses, and legislative and regulatory inquiries.
 This is where the Whiteboard blog will go outside the box.